Rescued Tray Gets Easy DIY Makeover

 The first step was to spray paint the tray with Lacquer Paint in White Perfection from Amy Howard at Home.
 This paint gives a very smooth and shiny finish.

-Adding Blue and White Napkin Design to the Tray
+Adding a Blue and White Napkin Design to the Tray

 For the decorative part of this rescued tray DIY makeover, I gathered my supplies: